awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

    Texture: Render targets, Assets, Dynamic
    Buffer: Vertex, Index, Constant, Other
    + CPU: broken down by main allocators
-+ Restructure of Allocator's class hierarchy; making them more stable to boot ordering (solving some issues in Release/monolithic builds)
++ Restructure of Allocator's class hierarchy; making them more stable to boot ordering (solving some issues in Release/monolithic builds).
-+ Asset Memory Analyzer Asset Memory Analyzer
++ Asset Memory Analyzer Asset Memory Analyzer.
-+ Memory driller: fixes to dump all allocations to CSV file **NOTE**: with any change affecting memory layout, previous memory-related bugs that did not cause crashes/issues could now produce unexpected behavior.
++ Memory driller: fixes to dump all allocations to CSV file.
+**NOTE**: with any change affecting memory layout, previous memory-related bugs that did not cause crashes/issues could now produce unexpected behavior.
 For example, a memory overrun that previously was not producing any visible/detectable bug, may now produce issues.
++ IMGUI Improvements: Now using the latest version of IMGUI with added support for consoles and controllers.
++ Asserts Framework improvement: Now using only AZ_Assert with 3 levels of the sys_assert CVAR:  0: nothing, 1: log only, 2: dialog when asserts fails on all platforms.

-## Mobile/macOS<a name="macOS-improvements-changes-v1.22"></a>
+## Mobile<a name="mobile-improvements-changes-v1.22"></a>

 + Added support for Xcode 11.
 Requires macOS High Sierra or higher.
++ Support for iOS v13
++ iOS and Android: Optimization for GPU Bandwidth - Eliminate 'Diffuse Accumulation' render target during the Lighting pass which resulted in memory savings of 88 bits per pixel perf frame.
+It is enabled through cvar "r_DeferredShadingLBuffersFmt = 2".
++ Latest NDK (r20) support.
++ Improvements to Release/Shader Compilation workflow (Remove extra step, Error reporting).
++ Android: Improve Load Times by 40 percent faster when loading assets from the .APK not in .pak files.
++ Support for Android Q - API 29

+## Platform<a name="platform-improvements-changes-v1.22"></a>
++ Achievements/trophies Gem: The Achievement Gem provides an interface to your game to Achievement and Trophy services for console games.
+It allows for games to unlock, query, and update achievement and trophy data through the services provided for that console.

++ Add Rich presence to Platform services: The Presence Gem provides an interface to your game to the Presence services for console games.
+It allows for games to set and query the presence status for a user on that console.
+Presence is the message that is displayed in friends lists and on a users profile as set by the game based on the user's activity.

 ## Networking<a name="network-improvements-changes-v1.22"></a>